 The next question you need to ask yourself is what type of wood species and color of wood?
 This really depends on your likes, style of home, and your budget.
 Also, keep in mind how the wood floor will be used; kids, pets, retirement, etc. This will help you decide on how durable or hard your wood floor needs to be.
 If you like a more light and airy feel, a lighter wood like Maple would be a good choice.
 Should you want to head for a warm and homey atmosphere, medium woods like Hickory or Oak are recommended.
 A more refined look can be achieved with darker woods such as Walnut or Mahogany.

 Let us help you find the perfect wood flooring for your home!
-Download our Durability and Hardness scale for the most common wood flooring based on the Janka Hardness Test.
-This test determines how durable a wood is based on how much force is needed to make an indentation in the wood.
+Download our Durability and Hardness Scale for the most common wood flooring based on the Janka Hardness Test.
+This test determines how durable wood is based on how much force is needed to make an indentation in the wood.